oskariorg/oskari-docs/community/oskari_community.md

 **[Helsinki Environmental Services](https://www.hsy.fi/)** | [Helsinki Region Environment’s (HSY) Oskari map service](https://kartta.hsy.fi/) is a download service for open data.
 HSY uses Oskari-based platforms also in extra- and intranet environments inside the organisation.
 Contact members in HSY: Elina Ojanperä and Henna-Kaisa Stjerberg.
 **[Infotripla Ltd](http://www.infotripla.fi/)** |"We offer geospatial interfaces about road information, like weather stations and traffic jams, and Oskari works as a client for our data" - Juha Laakso, Infotripla Ltd
 **[Cinia Ltd](http://www.cinia.fi/)** | "Many of our software projects have map based functionalities, so it is good to have Oskari as an option!", Kimmo Alamartimo, Cinia Ltd
+**[Codento Ltd](http://www.codento.fi/)** | "At Codento we firmly believe in the power of open-source technologies such as Oskari.
+Our objective is to achieve cost-effective software development.
+We deliver maintainable software with a long and healthy life span.
+Codento provides both software engineering and GIS expertise"
 **[Lappeenranta University of Technology](http://www.lut.fi/)** | -
 **[National Land Survey of Finland](http://www.maanmittauslaitos.fi/)** | Oskari is being used in several services and projects in National Land Survey of Finland: [Paikkatietoikkuna](http://www.paikkatietoikkuna.fi/), [Mapsite](https://asiointi.maanmittauslaitos.fi/karttapaikka/), Suomi.fi-maps, [Arctic SDI Geoportal](https://arctic-sdi.org/), ELS Showcase Application etc. Contact: Timo Aarnio.
 **[National Land Survey of Island](https://www.lmi.is/en/)** | "Oskari is used as a mapviewer and connection tool to our National Geodata Portal in relation with National Spatial Data Infrastructure and INSPIRE." - Hafliði Sigtryggur, NLS-IS Magnússon